More climate challenges ahead for Mozambique and Malawi – DW – 12/19/2024

 In Malawi, schools were suspended across 15 districts amid the heavy rains and strong winds.
 The cyclone weakened as it moved inland toward Niassa Province and on to southern Malawi.

-Mozambican officials said they concerned about its potential to exacerbate food insecurity and damage infrastructure.
+Mozambican officials said they were concerned about the storm's potential to exacerbate food insecurity and damage infrastructure.

-"I don't have the records on how this has impacted the fields right now, but we know in some areas they haven't planted yet, but still, we are waiting for the assessments," Mtilatila said.
+"I don't have the records on how this has impacted the fields right now, but we know in some areas they haven't planted yet.
+We are waiting for the assessments," Mtilatila said.

 Preparing long before a cyclone hits is key